-Since 2008, HAND has developed 6 properties and provides 80 high quality apartments to seniors and individuals in Sheridan, Noblesville and Cicero.
+HAND has developed six rental properties that provide 96 high-quality apartments to seniors and individuals in Sheridan, Noblesville and Cicero.
 These projects were strategic steps in the organization’s development plan and, as such, consumed the bulk of organizational resources over the years.
 However, HAND has experience and the capacity to offer other services and programs.
 As a small, nimble organization, look for HAND to administer or create homeownership programs similar to those listed below:

 Neighborhood Stabilization Program:

 Through the Housing and Economic Recovery Act (HERA) of 2008, Hamilton County was entitled $2.3 million dollars from the United States Department Housing and Urban Development (HUD).
 A portion of these funds was put towards a down payment assistance program for income qualified purchasers of foreclosed properties.

 In 2009-10, HAND assisted a total of 36 people, in 15 households, in their purchase of a home.
 The purchased homes were located in Noblesville, Fishers, Carmel, and Westfield with an average purchase price of $114,500.
 All homebuyers participated in an 8 hour homebuyer training course prior to purchasing their new home.
 The Neighborhood Stabilizaton Program’s Down Payment Assistance leveraged approximately $1.4 million in homebuyer FHA or convential mortgage investment in Hamilton County.

 During 2008, HAND built three homes in Noblesville and sold them to families who have income that is at or below 80% of the area median income.
 HAND provided down payment and closing cost assistance to these families.
 For these homes, HAND served as the developer that hires and oversees the contractor as the homes are built.
 HAND also worked closely with each family in order to determine eligibility and select finishes for the homes.